RECORD CLUB

 Do you remember the first record you ever bought?
 Have a favourite album?
 Believe that music sounds better on vinyl?
 Well so do we!

-If you enjoy sharing and talking about the music that means the most to you with other music fans, why not come along to one of our events.
-Our record listening clubs are based in a number of libraries and community venues across Norfolk.
+If you enjoy sharing and talking about the music that means the most to you with other music fans, why not come along to one of our record clubs.
+Our listening clubs are based in a number of libraries and community venues across Norfolk.
 The sessions are a friendly and inclusive opportunity for people to meet and listen to a classic album on vinyl before discussing the record together.

 UPCOMING SESSIONS